garden-io/garden/docs/getting-started/quickstart.md

 order: 1
 ---

-Garden is an all-in-one DevOps automation platform that enables you to build, test, and deploy your applications and infrastructure in a single, unified workflow.
+Garden is a DevOps automation tool for developing and testing Kubernetes apps faster.

 In this quickstart guide, we'll: